When Are You Entitled to a Commission?

 As you can see, the waters on the effective cause of sale can be muddy, there is no simple legal barrier to cross, but the question will rely on the facts, and we believe that the effective cause test protects agents who put in the hard work in getting a deal done from missing out on their commission.

 At Attwood Marshall Lawyers our experienced Property and Commercial team are here to help you through this process.
-If you require assistance in relation to this blog or buying or selling in NSW or QLD, please contact our department manager Holly Gilholme on 07 5506 8202 or email for a free quote today.
+If you require assistance in relation to buying or selling in NSW or QLD, please contact our department manager, Jess Kimpton, on 07 5506 8214 or email email@example.com for a free quote today.